The United States has so many cities that attract solo female travelers. One of the most popular Southern cities is Charleston, South Carolina.

-Visit the Old Citadel and College of Charleston and be prepared to be spooked with stories of ghosts and paranormal activity!
+Visit the Old Citadel and College of Charleston and be prepared to be spooked by stories of ghosts and paranormal activity!

 Speakeasy Prohibition Cocktail Tour

-Learn all about prohibition in South Carolina and some of the lesser-known people that made names for themselves during this time in American history.
+Learn all about prohibition in South Carolina and some of the lesser-known people who made names for themselves during this time in American history.

-South Carolina has some of America’s best seafood!
+South Carolina has some delicious restaurants and some of America’s best seafood!
 I would highly recommend a couple of places to try some clams and oysters.